Introduction to Object-XML Projections

 Controlling the details of how the Caché class is mapped to an XML schema.

-Most of these parameters affect all the scenarios in which you use the XML-enabled class.
-A few parameters apply in certain scenarios; this book notes these exceptions.
+With noted exceptions, these parameters affect all the scenarios in which you use the XML-enabled class.

 Possible Applications for XML Documents